-CAHS is successful in recording post-displacement outcomes, also it provides limited, yet useful, information prior to displacement (the county of residence), but fails to provide any information during the displacement.
-In particular, we do not observe the duration of displacement, locus of
+CAHS is successful in recording post-displacement outcomes, also it provides limited, yet useful, information prior to displacement (the county of residence), but fails to provide any information

 6In total 411 individuals: 86 moved for a job, 41 to participate in war, 284 for some other reasons.
 Such a disproportionately small number of county changing veterans (half a million of individuals has veteran status) can be explained by two reasons.
 The first one is the local place of war service, so individuals who served did not change residence, while the second is the fact that participating in the war was not perceived and reported as migration.